catseye/Schroedingers-Game-of-Life/README.md

 [ALPACA][] can express, so the automaton has simply been implemented from scratch in Python, in the file `script/slife` in this repository.

+(Note: there is also an implementation in Javascript, which can be used directly in your web browser, here:
+[Schrödinger's Game of Life installation at Cat's Eye Technologies][]).

 There is certainly *some* way to state the rules such that ALPACA could accept them.
 However, I have not worked it out, and I believe there is a good chance that such an "even more closed form" would only serve to